 This Internet-Draft will expire on 28 February 2021.¶

 Copyright (c) 2020 IETF Trust and the persons identified as the document authors.
 All rights reserved.¶

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.¶

 The packet compression technique defined in [RFC8138] can only be activated in a RPL [RFC6550] network when all the nodes support it.
-Otherwise, a non-capable node acting as leaf-only would fail to communicate, and acting as a router it would drop the compressed packets and black-hole a portion of the network.¶
+Otherwise, if acting as a leaf, a node that does not support the compression would fail to communicate; if acting as a router it would drop the compressed packets and black-hole a portion of the network.¶

 The original idea was to use a flag day but that proved impractical in a number of situations such as a large metering network that is used in production and incurs financial losses when interrupted.¶